Skip to content

 Songbirds are a special suborder of perching birds found all over the world.
 These beautiful creatures have intricate vocal organs that allow them to produce elaborate bird songs, making them stand out from other species.

-With around 5,000 different types of songbird in existence, they come in various sizes and colors with complex feathers adding to their beauty.
+With around 5,000 different types of songbirds in existence, they come in various sizes and colours, with complex feathers adding to their beauty.

-Their presence also serves to attract more biodiversity into areas where these delicate animals live, creating vibrant habitats full of life.
+Their presence also attracts more biodiversity into areas where these delicate animals live, creating vibrant habitats full of life.

 Scientific classification: